whosonfirst/whosonfirst-sources/sources/README.md

 ## Vancouver Planning and Development Services

-_Open Data portal for the City of Vancouver_
+_Open Data portal for the City of Vancouver._

 * id `1108906615`
 * name `vanpds`